What is a hybrid animal? Is it a creature that only exist in fables and myths? No! Many crossbred animals actually exist in captivity and the wild.

 Camas are hybrids of dromedary camels and llamas, typically via artificial insemination.
 This is the best and safest way to breed them since male dromedary camels can weigh six times more than female llamas, and the reverse pairing isn’t fruitful.

 Camas do not have humps like a camel, and they are covered in soft, fleecy fur similar to a llama’s.
 They were bred with the intent of creating an animal that could produce more wool than a normal llam,a but would also be strong and docile enough to be used as a pack animal in desert climates.

 11. Savannah Cat: Domestic Cat and African Serval Hybrid Animal

-Savannahs are striking animals that are around the same size as a large domestic cat, but their tall bodies, slender forms, and spotted coats give them a wild, exotic appearance.
-Savannah cats with a higher percentage of serval blood can sometimes be up to twice as large as a domestic cat!
+Savannahs are striking animals that are around the same size as a large domestic cat.
+However, their tall bodies, slender forms, and spotted coats give them a wild, exotic appearance.
+Savannah cats with more serval blood can be twice as large as domestic cats!
 So, anyone interested in owning one should do plenty of careful research.